Note: What follows are excerpts from a much larger

 Channel 43 would be

-sought by West Central Broadcasting Company, already
+another potential owner.
+West Central Broadcasting Company, already

 company would propose a station operating at 170kw from an antenna

 546-feet with a total construction cost of $518,587 with first year